SiFTW/MitchellLabWebsite/content/home/hero.md

 widget = "hero"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear.

-title = "Job Opportunities"
+title = "Mitchell Lab"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 #hero_media = "hero-academic.png"